Make Your Herbs Last!

 Tender herbs have soft stems and leaves like, cilantro, parsley, and sorrel; these are the herbs which bruise easily.
-Hard herbs have a woody stem, like rosemary, thyme, marjoram, and oregano and are more tolerant to damage.
-Handle all herbs gently to avoid bruising.
+Hard herbs have a woody stem, like rosemary, thyme, marjoram, and oregano and are more tolerant of damage.
+Woody or not, handle all herbs gently to avoid bruising.

-Always give your herbs a light wash to ensure they are clean.
+Always give your herbs a light wash to ensure they are clean and ready for cooking.